TechPaula/LT6502/README.md

 * Fix buggy keyscan code on MEGA644P

-### Memory Map
+## Memory Map
-The memory map is subject to change in some parts, though I expect the RAM, ROM and Peripheral blocks to stay the same.
+The memory map is fairly stable at the moment, everything seems to be working fine.

 #### High Level
 | Start | End | Size (Dec) | Size (Hex) | What is it | Notes |